flynx/diff.js/README.md

 ## Introduction

-Let's start with a couple of objects:
+Let's start with a couple of objects, similar but not quite:
 ```javascript
 var Diff = require('object-diff').Diff